How safe is Botswana?

 What about tipping?

 Tipping is not obligatory.
 It is, however, appropriate if you feel that the measure of service you received warrants a show of your personal appreciation, this is purely discretionary.
-The average tip amounts are approximately $30 per guest, per day.
-Customarily, $20 per day will go to your driver/guide directly and $10 per day can be placed in the Tip Box provided in the camps, Camp Managers distribute the latter among the camp employees.
+The average tip amounts are approximately $40 per guest, per day.
+Customarily, $20 per day will go to your driver/guide directly and $20 per day can be placed in the Tip Box provided in the camps.
 It is a fair distribution system ensuring that the 'behind the scenes' staff are also rewarded.

 Is a safari strenuous?